humphd/browser-shell/README.md

 to try doing things from JS with the filesystem; just remember that your files are rooted in `/` vs. `/mnt` in JS.

-In the screencast below, I demonstrate creating some files and directories from Linux, then accessing them via JS and the console, and vice versa.
+Below, I demonstrate creating some files and directories from Linux, then accessing them via JS and the console, and vice versa.
 Pretty much anything that Linux can do with a filesystem should work, including working with files, directories, symlinks, and all the usual I/O commands.
 File a bug if you find